-This Glossary includes definitions for all terms in italics in Indicators in this Forest Stewardship Standard for Smallholders in India.
+NOTE: This Glossary included definitions for all terms in italics in Indicators in this Regional Forest Stewardship Standard for Smallholders.
 It is developed specifically for this standard.
-It also includes many of the terms in the Principles and Criteria with an asterix .
+It also includes many of the terms in the Principles and Criteria with an asterisk.
 This Glossary includes both new definitions created for this standard and definitions from existing FSC normative documents or other documents.